-Binational Trade/Foreign Trade Zone.
+Bi-national Trade/Foreign Trade Zone.
 Strategically located at the U.S. Mexico border in proximity to Mexican maquiladoras in Mexicali, Imperial County offers a tremendous opportunity for international trade.
 The two Ports of Entry (POE) in and near Calexico support cross border product shipments totaling \$16.1 billion in 2017, of which \$10.6 billion are advanced manufacturing products.
 The County also has a third POE serving the Yuma area.
 In addition, an estimated \$1 billion in consumer retail expenditures come from Mexico annually.
-The County is designated as Foreign Trade Zone (FTZ) #257 and offers a flexible location designation that makes most areas of the County eligible to benefit from FTZ status.
-In addition, the Cali Baja Bi-National Mega-Region (Mega Region Initiative) is an intermediary that coordinates US- and Mexico-based economic development organizations, so as to foster in a coordinated manner long-term economic development strategies that promote the global competitiveness of Mega Region Initiative partners and San Diego County, Imperial County, and Baja California in Mexico in general.
-Another key economic development entity is the Imperial-Mexicali Bi-National Alliance (IMBA).
-To support growth in binational trade between Mexicali, Mexico and Imperial Valley the Imperial-Mexicali Binational Alliance (IMBA) was established on September 18, 2013 via a Memorandum of Understanding by the Imperial County Transportation Commission (ICTC), Imperial Valley Economic Development Corporation (IVEDC), Consejo de Desarrollo Económico de Mexicali (CDEM), Comisión de Desarrollo Industrial de Mexicali (CDI), el Instituto Municipal de Investigación y Planeación Urbana de Mexicali (IMIP) and Secretaria de Infraestructura y Desarrollo Urbano del Estado de Baja California (SIDUE) to work together on issues pertaining to logistics and international crossings, economic development, and environmental issues.
-IMBA is an advisory entity that addresses action and coordination to promote growth and improvement to our binational Border Infrastructure; Economic Development; and our shared Environmental issues and opportunities.
-The IMBA is jointly developing a binational external marketing initiative with the Imperial Valley Economic Development Corporation (IVEDC).
-More recently, a new FourFront initiative has been launched between Mexicali, San Luis Rio Colorado, Yuma County (Arizona), and Imperial County focusing on economic development, public safety, environmental protection, and tourism development.
+The County is designated as Foreign Trade Zone (FTZ) #237 and offers a flexible location designation that makes most areas of the County eligible to benefit from FTZ status.
+In addition, Imperial County offers strong governmental coordination through the CaliBaja Mega Region collaboration between Imperial and San Diego counties and Baja California.

+It is the county's goal to promote increased business within Imperial County related to international trade in the areas of advanced manufacturing, logistics and transportation and retail Trade.

 Renewable Energy Production/ Broadband Expansion.
-Imperial County is a leader in California in the production of renewable energy, with a current capacity of 2,818 MW.
+Imperial County is leader in California in the production of renewable energy, with a current capacity of 2,818 MW.
 Solar, geothermal and wind energy production comprise nearly 80 percent of this portfolio and have grown significantly in the past five years, with continued expansion forecast.
-In addition, the Imperial Irrigation District (IID) has developed a state of the art 30 MW energy storage facility that provides added stability and reliability to the energy network.
+In addition, the Imperial Irrigation District (IID) has developed a state of the art energy storage facility that provides added stability and reliability to the energy network.